Oklahoma, Kentucky teachers strike for higher pay, education funding

-Thousands of teachers in Kentucky and Oklahoma are rallying at both state Capitols in an effort to get lawmakers to approve additional educational funding.
+Thousands of teachers in Kentucky and Oklahoma rallied at both state Capitols this week in an effort to get lawmakers to approve additional educational funding.

-All public school districts in Kentucky were closed Monday, according to the Courier Journal – some because of the rally in Frankfurt, but most because of spring break.
+Hundreds of Oklahoma schools closed Monday when educators headed to Oklahoma City to protest, according to The Oklahoman.
+Many public schools planned to remain shuttered for the rest of the week as strikes continued Tuesday, The Oklahoman reported.

-Hundreds of Oklahoma schools also closed as educators headed to Oklahoma City to protest, according to The Oklahoman.
-Many schools have already planned to remain shuttered for the rest of the week while teachers are on strike, The Oklahoman reported.
+In Kentucky, all public schools were closed Monday, according to the Courier Journal – some because of a rally in Frankfurt, but most because of spring break.

 The average teacher starting salary for the 2016-2017 school year was $38,617, according to the National Education Association.
 In comparison, the average starting salaries for Kentucky and Oklahoma were $36,494 and $31,919 respectively.